ChivnetDevelop/Elec2CO2forWearOS/README.md

 # Elec2CO2
 Privacy Policy for Elec2CO2 App

-Statement Regarding "Elec2CO2" App Privacy Policy
+Statement Regarding "Elec2CO2" / "Elec2Co2Android" App Privacy Policy

 This app is available on Google Play in selected Android versions.

-This app is provided at no cost and is intended for use as is.
+This app is provided at no cost and is intended for use as is and not intended for professional or commercial purposes.

 No liability is taken for any loss, direct or indirect, you experience as a result of relying wholly on the functionality of this app.